2lian/Motion-Stack/README.md

 # Guides:

 Access the documentation at: [https://motion-stack.deditoolbox.fr/](https://motion-stack.deditoolbox.fr/). (user is `srl-tohoku` and password is the one usually used by moonshot).
-Refer to the install section to build the documentation.
+To build the documentation yourself, refer to the install section.

 * [Installation](docs/build/md/markdownmanual/install.md)
 * [How to start](docs/build/md/markdownmanual/start.md)